 If you feel you can know more about inventory management.

 A proper Inventory Management System must be used to manage stocks.

 All inventory management has to do is to keep accurate records of items that are ready for shipment.

 Inventory management is also important for keeping costs down while meeting regulation.
 Supply and demand are a delicate balance, and inventory management promises to ensure that the balance is undisturbed.

 1. What do you mean by Inventory Management?

 Inventory Management is a process of ordering, storing, and using inventories.
 This stock management includes generating the lead on raw materials, components, and finished products, along-side warehousing, and processing of such items in your company.
 The available stock of inventories must be physically counted before it is put on the balance sheet.

 2. What are the main objectives of Inventory Management?

-The over and under the stock of inventory usually create the requirements of different types of inventory, a period of stock and cost associated on it.
+The over and under the stock of inventory usually create the requirements of different types of inventory, a period of the stock, and cost associated with it.
 The main objectives of inventory management are: